hypervel/hypervel.org/docs/docs/notifications.md

 After exporting the components, the `resources/views/vendor/mail/html/themes` directory will contain a `default.css` file.
 You may customize the CSS in this file and your styles will automatically be in-lined within the HTML representations of your Markdown notifications.

-If you would like to build an entirely new theme for Laravel Hyperf's Markdown components, you may place a CSS file within the `html/themes` directory.
+If you would like to build an entirely new theme for Hypervel's Markdown components, you may place a CSS file within the `html/themes` directory.
 After naming and saving your CSS file, update the `theme` option of the `mail` configuration file to match the name of your new theme.

 To customize the theme for an individual notification, you may call the `theme` method while building the notification's mail message.
 The `theme` method accepts the name of the theme that should be used when sending the notification: